Menu Close

 grp1a0a132ee8944501a4bb6a452ec31171:3

-The following table defines the three possible retention actions:
+The table below outlines the three potential retention actions:

 delete emails from discoveryholds

-Step 2: Use the GUID to identify the hold
+Step 2: Utilize the GUID to identify the hold

 eDiscovery holds